Gina Ross, Board Chair

 Tasha has spent much of her free time advocating for young breast cancer patients through her volunteer work for Rethink Breast Cancer.
 Their initiatives have brought awareness to Calgary that breast cancer is not just a disease that happens to older women and has helped to educate our community on the benefits of early detection through cutting-edge and innovative campaigns.
-Currently, she is the Co-Chair of a national Advisory Board for Metastatic Breast Cancer with Rethink Breast Cancer.

 In November 2012, Tasha was named one of Avenue Magazine’s Top 40 under 40 and in January of 2011, she was named by the Calgary Herald as one of their 20 people to watch out for.
 She is also featured in the Canadian Screen award winning documentary “About Her”, as one of nine young women sharing their unique cancer journey.

 Dr. Julia Jacobs -LeVan, Director

 Dr. Julia Jacobs is the current Director of the Pediatric Epilepsy Program at Alberta Children’s Hospital.
 She is an Associate Professor affiliated with the Department of Pediatrics and Clinical Neuroscience at the University of Calgary and an Adjunct Professor at the University of Freiburg, Germany.